“What did you do in the war, daddy?”

-Despite the overwhelming evidence from a wide variety of veteran sources, the DVA continues to deny that any deaths occurred, or that many of the illnesses we suffer from were caused by our service in a war zone.
+Despite the overwhelming evidence from a wide variety of veteran sources, the DVA continues to deny that any RAAF deaths occurred, or that many of the illnesses we suffer from were caused by our service in a war zone.

 Secrecy was tight during those years.
 All the Allied governments involved tried to keep their activities secret, especially from their own troops.
 It was only when the veterans started meeting each other at reunions and through the internet that a larger picture emerged.
 It’s not a pretty one.
-No wonder our governments didn’t want anyone to know what the were up to.
+No wonder our governments didn’t want anyone to know what they were up to.